antmicro/topwrap/docs/source/developers_guide/future_enhancements.md

 # Future enhancements

 (hierarchical-block-designs)=
-## Creating hierarchical block designs
+## Support for hierarchical block design in Pipeline Manager

-Currently, Topwrap supports only creating "flat" designs; one can add IP cores and create connections between them, but there is no way of organizing specific parts of the design into hierarchies.
-Having such a facility implemented would make it easier to create complex designs.
+Currently topwrap supports creating hierarchical designs only by manually writing the hierarchy in the design description YAML.

-Moreover, this feature is closely related to subgraphs, which will be supported shortly in Pipeline Manager.
-In the future, we'd also like to provide a possibility to create hierarchical designs in the Pipeline Manager, which would be a huge improvement in terms of organizing complex designs.
+Supporting such feature in the Pipeline Manager via its subgraphs would be a huge improvement in terms of organizing complex designs.

 (bus-management)=
 ## Bus management